 Conversion optimization is an ongoing marketing practice that’s never fully completed.
 No website is perfect as every brand will have areas of their online properties worth optimizing to boost conversions.

-When optimizing it’s important that a significant amount of people visit a particular page to ensure the sample size is large enough to grasp if a change had any impact.
+When optimizing, it’s important that a significant amount of people visit a particular page to ensure the sample size is large enough to grasp if a change had any impact.
+(If you’re not getting the traffic you need, that’s another problem — and we’ve got solutions for that, too — that you may want to tackle first.)

-Create another report highlighting the pages that drive the most conversions, whether that’s sales, downloads, or another goal.
+Then: Create another report highlighting the pages that drive the most conversions, whether that’s sales, downloads or another goal.
 Determine the results each page is driving by setting up goal tracking with Google Analytics.

 Start Asking the Right Questions

-Next, it’s time to narrow down the list by coming up with viable questions to ask about improving the performance of certain pages, which inform the focus of your A/B tests.
+Next, it’s time to narrow down the list you’ve created of highly trafficked and high-converting pages by coming up with viable questions to ask about improving the performance of certain pages, which inform the focus of your A/B tests.
+Put yourself in the customer’s shoes and look for faults in the flow of your website’s buyer’s journey and UX.
+Now’s the time to be critical — and to look for even small details.

 “The most common challenge companies face is collecting and organizing questions, or hypotheses, to guide testing,” says Brian Massey, founder of Conversion Sciences and author of Your Customer Creation Equation.